 How we shop is changing and businesses must adapt to suit the customer’s preferences.

 PARTNER EXPERIENCE 2018

-For a deeper dive into many of these emerging tech trends, Ingram Micro is hosting Partner Experience 2018 on April 4th.
+For a deeper dive into many of these emerging tech trends, Ingram Micro is hosting Partner Experience 2018 in Vancouver on Thursday, June 7, 2018.
 Learn how you can make a difference by learning, selling and incorporating IoT, Cybersecurity and Cloud into your everyday sales, to help enhance your growth and broaden your profitability!